 In 1935 The College of St. Scholastica became the first college in the U.S. to offer a major in this field.
 The program is accredited by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM).
 Graduates are eligible to sit for the AHIMA national registration examination.
 Passing this examination entitles one to use the designation RHIA (Registered Health Information Administrator) after his/her name.

 Professional practice experience (internship) is required.
-The PPE consists of a directed practice focused on operational functions of HIM, a management affiliation, and an explorations component that gives each student the opportunity to work in a specialized setting or functional area in which they have an interest.
-The student is responsible for travel and living expenses during this time.
+The PPE consists of a directed practice focused on operational functions of HIM, a management affiliation, and an explorations component that gives each student the opportunity to explore a specialized setting or functional area in which they have an interest.
+The student is responsible for travel and living expenses during internships.

 The department offers a distance-based program which enables them to earn a baccalaureate degree in Health Information Management.
 Online courses, transfer of previously completed coursework, and professional practice placement components comprise the program.
 The professional practice experience is adapted to individual student needs.